krmax44/cocy/packages/contently-transform-markdown/README.md

 - `html`: transforms Markdown to HTML
 - `frontmatter`: parses YAML frontmatter
 - `extract`: adds frontmatter data to the vfile
-- [`assetResolver`](https://github.com/krmax44/contently/blob/main/packages/contently-transform-markdown/src/plugins/assetResolver.ts): custom plugin, allows you to hook into asset loading (see above)
+- [`assetResolver`](https://github.com/krmax44/contently/blob/main/packages/contently-transform-markdown/src/plugins/assetResolver.ts): custom plugin to resolve assets
 - [`excerptGenerator`](https://github.com/krmax44/contently/blob/main/packages/contently-transform-markdown/src/excerptGenerator.ts): also custom, adds an excerpt to the result's attributes, which is either the frontmatter value of `excerpt`, all paragraphs before a `<!-- more -->` tag or the first paragraph of text (in that order).
+Can be disabled by setting `config.generateExcerpt` to `false`.